Michigan State Fair

 The Michigan State Fair is an annual event originally held from 1849 to 2009 in Detroit, the state's largest city.
 In 2009 the governor declined to fund it because of other priorities.

 Because agriculture still has a major place in the Michigan economy, in 2011 supporters organized the Great Lakes Agricultural Fair, a 501 C (3) organization, in order to continue the event.
-Since 2013 it has been organized by the private Michigan State Fair LLC and held in the Suburban Collection Showplace in the Metro Detroit suburb of Novi.
+Since 2013 it has been organized by the private Michigan State Fair LLC and held in the Suburban Collection Showplace as of January 1st 2026 Vibe Credit Union Showplace in the Metro Detroit suburb of Novi.